Encharted Cook

 2 Tablespoons Grated Parmesan Cheese, ¼ Teaspoon Garlic Powder

-• Cut the bread into ½” cubes.
+• Cut the Bread.
+Cut the bread into ½" cubes.

 2 Cups Cubed Bread, 2 Tablespoons Olive Oil

-• Bake the croutons for 12 to 15 minutes or until they are golden brown.
+• Bake.
+Bake the croutons for 12 to 15 minutes or until they are golden brown.
 Stir them midway through baking to help brown them on all sides.
 Remove from the oven and use them immediately or cool and store them in a sealed container for up to 5 days.
 If desired, sprinkle them with a very small amount of finely chopped parsley.

 Notes